13 Ways to improve website loading speed and Reduce bounce rate

 The general recommendation of website load speed is less than 3 seconds.
-Now, it is the time for us to optimizing the loading speed or your website.
+Now, it is time for us to optimize the loading speed of your website.
 Here we have listed 13 efficient ways to optimize your website speed.

 Compress the images with tools like ImageOptim, TinyPNG, go to file JPEGmini that will help you to reduce the image size without decrease the image quality.
 In photoshop you can use “save for web” option.
 It will help you to reduce the image size.